Ahmed bin Salman Al Saud: War Emblem's win in the Preakness

 With his college friend Richard Mulhall as trainer, he got into the racing business initially as Universal Stable.
-In 1994 when the operation resurfaced as The Thoroughbred Corporation, with Mulhall retiring as a trainer and taking on the job of racing manager.
+In 1994, the operation resurfaced as The Thoroughbred Corporation, with Mulhall retiring as a trainer and taking on the job of racing manager.
 Mulhall is the president of the operation.
 The pair would go on to racing greatness, both with sales purchases and homebreds.
 The Thoroughbred Corp.'s roster reads like a who's who of racing in the past decade, with such greats as Sharp Cat, Lear Fan, Jewel Princess, Windsharp, Military, Royal Anthem, Anees, Officer, Habibti, Spain, 2001 Horse of the Year Point Given, and this year's dual classic winner War Emblem.
-Thoroughbred Corp. has approximately 60 horses in training mostly stabled with Bob Baffert, D. Wayne Lukas, and John Shireffs, along with 45 broodmares, mostly at Mill Ridge Farm in Lexington.
+Thoroughbred Corp. has approximately 60 horses in training, mostly stabled with Bob Baffert, D. Wayne Lukas, and John Shireffs, along with 45 broodmares, mostly at Mill Ridge Farm in Lexington.
 His name will always be associated with War Emblem, his one Kentucky Derby winner, which he quipped was "one of the best investments I ever made in my life, besides buying oil in Saudi Arabia," after he won the Preakness.
 He bought a 90% share in the colt just three weeks before the Derby, and with the win, became the first Arab owner to capture the Roses.